 Anyone wishing to make a statement or put a question to the Panel is asked to note the following

-- Questions or statements must relate to the Panel’s role and responsibilities (the Police and Crime Commissioner has separate arrangements for dialogue with the public).
+- They must relate to the Panel’s role and responsibilities (the Police and Crime Commissioner has separate arrangements for dialogue with the public).

 - They must be put in writing via post, email or the online form below.
 Statement must be received by 12 noon the working day before the meeting.
 Questions must be received 3 clear working days before the meeting.

-- An address and/or contact telephone number must be provided.
+- Your name and address and contact telephone number or email should be provided.

 - A maximum of 30 minutes is allowed for Public Question Time and the Chair will manage this part of the meeting subject to other business.